What is Ultrasonic Mouse Repellant, and How it Works

 Mouse infestations can be frustrating, especially for homeowners who do not have experience dealing with pests.
 Fortunately, pest control companies offer lasting solutions to most pest problems.
 Though, there’s a chance you are looking into using alternative solutions, such as ultrasonic mouse-repellant devices.

-Many of these ultrasonic devices get marketed as one-size-fits-all repellants that drive away all pests, including insects and rodents, like roaches and mice.
+Many of these ultrasonic devices get marketed as one-size-fits-all repellants that drive away all pests, including insects and rodents like ants and mice.
 But unfortunately, the scientific studies on these devices have provided little data to show that they work.
 So rather than relying on these ultrasonic mouse repellants, we suggest you hire a professional pest control company.

 What Are Ultrasonic Mouse Repellant Devices?

 Ultrasonic mouse repellants emit high-frequency sounds throughout a building in hopes of driving pests away from food sources and nesting areas.
 Some of the manufacturers of these products claim that they work for all manner of pests, ranging from ants and other insects to large rodents like rats.
 And some companies sell ultrasonic devices specifically designed to repel rodents.

 Many people consider ultrasonic repellant devices because they do not involve exposing people or pets to harmful chemicals.
 Yet, once plugged in, the devices rarely have any noticeable effect on household pests.